sassoftware/quickstart-sas-viya-gcp/README.md

 ```
 gcloud beta runtime-config configs variables list --config-name <deployment>-deployment-waiters --values --format json
 ```
+The command returns information about the waiter failure that you can use for debugging.

 #### Check for Error in Console serial-port-output
 1. Run this command from a terminal with the gcloud CLI installed: